OUR PARISH MODEL

-The next parish we will establish in on East Colfax in the 2 square miles west of the Anschutz Medical Campus and south of Stapleton.
+Our next parish is being established on East Colfax in the 2 square miles west of the Anschutz Medical Campus and south of Stapleton.
 As the world converges on East Colfax, we desire to be a church that disciples people in the way of Jesus.
 Our prayer is to see God's Kingdom come to the neighborhoods of East Colfax and North Aurora as it is in heaven.

 In 2015, The Sacred Grace was established as a family of neighborhood churches.
 The focus of a church in the parish model is the area the church exists in and for.
 We believe that being a parish is taking both spiritual and social responsibility over a specific geography.
 It is to answer the call to love our actual neighbors out our front door.

 In 2016, The Sacred Grace Englewood was founded on South Broadway and recently celebrated their 2 Year Anniversary.
 The Englewood City Manager, Englewood City Council, the Englewood Chief of Police, and the Englewood School Superintendent all have affirmed the positive impact The Sacred Grace has had in Englewood in two years.

 In 2018, The Sacred Grace East Colfax began cultivating the patient work of planting a parish church on East Colfax in North Aurora.
 We are establishing the rhythms of prayer, service, and hospitality and committed to the renewal of this culturally diverse and dynamic neighborhood.

 We are family of churches following the way of Jesus joining God in the renewal of our lives and our city.